hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 The Zebralight H600 Mk II. features lot's of power for little weight.

-However, it has no USB connection to charge it's battery.
+However, this headlamp has no USB connection to charge it's battery.
 If you don't mind carrying additional batteries with you then the Zebralight might be a great choice too.

 <a href="http://amzn.to/2e8kRQg" target="_blank" rel="nofollow"><button type="button" class="btn btn-danger">See the Zebralight 600 MK II</button></a>